 - Mindset, mentally and emotionally capable to perform the work duties.

 - Not impaired by drugs (alcohol, legal or illegal drugs).

 - Medically capable to perform work duties (chemical sensitivities or exposure risks).

 - Human Factors (communication, language, cultural, social aspects).

 - Not impaired by fatigue (personal and operational).

 - Not impaired by cognitive distraction.

-Ultimately, it is about having the capacity to make the correct decisions when required and the ability to preform the work activities safely.
-Usually, there are multiple causes and contributing factors to an incident and considering the aspects of a workers’ emotional, physical and mental state as well as the many aspects of their work environment will help point uncover the WHY.
+Ultimately, it is about having the capacity to make the correct decisions when required and the ability to perform the work activities safely.
+Usually, there are multiple causes and contributing factors to an incident, and considering the aspects of a workers’ emotional, physical and mental state, as well as the many aspects of their work environment, will help point uncover the WHY.

 Chemscape Safety Technologies provides innovative products and services across the Chemical Safety Landscape.
-Contact our team today to learn more about SDS Management services and our Health and Safety training courses.
+Contact our team today to learn more about SDS Management solutions and our Health and Safety training courses.